otomad/OtomadHelper/README.md

 ### Install
 1. [Download](https://github.com/otomad/VegasScripts/releases/latest) the latest version of this script.
-2. Drag **ALL** files to the "Script Menu" folder in the Vegas install directory.
+2. Unzip **ALL** the files in the zip file you just downloaded to the "Script Menu" folder in the Vegas installation directory.
 > (ie. C:\Program Files\VEGAS\VEGAS Pro 17.0\Script Menu)
-3. Make sure that the DLL file (DLL/NAudio.dll) is not locked.
+3. Make sure that the DLL file (DLL/NAudio.dll) is not locked. **Specific steps:**
+	1. In the Vegas installation directory, enter folder Script/DLL.
+	2. Right-click the NAudio.dll file and select Properties.
+	3. If you see the "Unlock" button, click it.
+	4. Close the Properties dialog and you're done.
 4. Open the Vegas Pro to launch it.
+Select menu *Tools > Scripting > Otomad Helper* to open.

 ### **Attention**
 **Vegas Pro 16+ supported.**